-But driving the famous, heart-stopping Road to Hana is a different story.
+But driving the heart-stopping Road to Hana, or Hana Highway, is a different story.
 It’s one of the world’s most scenic drives.

-With 620 curves and 59 bridges, most of which are one lane, the 64-mile Hana Highway is not for wimps.
+With 620 curves and 59 bridges, most of which are one lane, the 64-mile highway is not for wimps.
 The reward is beautiful beaches, lush rainforests, waterfalls, swimming holes and stunning vistas along Maui’s eastern coast.
-Everything is so green because this is the wettest part of Maui, sitting on the windward side of Maui’s volcano, Haleakala.

-Many people start the drive on Maui’s northeastern coast in the town of Pa’ia and drive clockwise for 53 miles on Highways 36 and 360 to the town of Hana, but it’s worth continuing for 11 more miles to remote Kaupo.
+A typical start of the drive is from the town of Pa’ia on Maui’s northeastern coast.
+Drive clockwise for 53 miles on Highways 36 and 360 to the town of Hana, but it’s worth continuing for 11 more miles to remote Kaupo.
 From there, you can continue on the Piilani Highway (Highways 31 and 37) for a loop through Maui’s interior.
 The paved road turns to dirt with potholes, but I’ve driven the entire loop and it’s not that bad.

-I’ll note that there are many waterfalls on the Road to Hana and I only mention a couple below.
+The Road to Hana is teeming with waterfalls; I only mention a couple below.
 Parking is tough at many of the falls, so you may have to settle for drive-by views.
-There are many other fun stops — from beaches to hikes to local fruit stands — and it’s a beautiful drive even if you never leave the car.
+You can stop at many other fun spots — from beaches to hikes to local fruit stands — and it’s a beautiful drive even if you never leave the car.

-Starting in Pa’ia, many visitors drive clockwise to Hana and back the same route, but you can loop through Kaupo and back through eastern Maui’s interior.
+Starting in Pa’ia, many visitors drive clockwise to Hana and back the same route.
+You also can loop through Maui’s eastern interior.
 (Sheryl Jean with Google Maps)

-1. Ke’anae Aboretum: It’s worth a walk through this free small state-owned 6-acre park to see some of the 150 varieties of exotic flora, such as bananas, ginger and rainbow eucalyptus.
+1. Ke’anae Aboretum: It’s worth a walk through this small state-owned park to see some of the 150 varieties of exotic flora, such as bananas, ginger and rainbow eucalyptus.
 Look for remnants of an historical lo’i, traditional terraces for planting taro.
+It’s free.

-2. Wailua Valley State Wayside: This little park offers views of the Ke’anae Valley, Ko’olau Gap and the Wailua village and the rim of Haleakala.
+2. Wailua Valley State Wayside: This little park offers views of the Ke’anae Valley, Ko’olau Gap, Wailua village and the rim of Haleakala.

-3. Hana Lava Tube and Kahanu Garden: After a volcanic eruption, the outer layers of molten lava flows cooled first and hardened into tunnels, forming Maui’s largest lava tube.
-To reach the lava tube, take a left on Ula’ino Road around mile marker 31 and drive about four miles.
+3. Hana Lava Tube and Kahanu Garden: After a volcanic eruption, the outer layers of molten lava flows cooled first, hardening into tunnels to form Maui’s largest lava tube.
+To reach Hana Lava Tube, take a left on Ula’ino Road around mile marker 31 and drive about four miles.
 Don’t forget a flashlight.
 Farther down Ula’ino Road is Kahanu Garden, run by the nonprofit National Tropical Botanical Gardens.
 There, you can see Pi’ilanihale Heiau, a lava-rock temple that’s the largest in Hawaii.
-Both stops charge a fee.
+Both places charge a fee.

 4. Waiʻānapanapa State Park: This is a must-stop around mile marker 32 before Hana town.
-It’s an easy walk to the park’s highlight: the dazzling Pailoa black-sand beach, a dark crescent framed by bright green naupaka shrubs and the azure ocean.
-The park has many other natural wonders, including Hawaii’s largest wild hala tree grove; freshwater caves with sapphire-blue water; seabird colonies; a lava tube; natural stone arches; and blow holes.
-Ke Ala Loa O Maui/Piilani Trail(3 miles round trip) starts beyond Pa’iloa and traverses lava-rock fields and hala trees to the cliff shoreline at Pailoa Bay, with spectacular views of the coast and Haleakala’s slopes.
-Along the way, you may see gravesites, low stone walls and a temple inland.
+It’s an easy walk to the park’s highlight: the dazzling Pailoa black-sand, crescent beach framed by green naupaka shrubs and the azure ocean.
+The park has many other natural wonders, including Hawaii’s largest wild hala tree grove; freshwater caves; seabird colonies; a lava tube; natural stone arches; and blowholes.
+Ke Ala Loa O Maui/Piilani Trail(3 miles round trip) starts beyond Pa’iloa and traverses lava-rock fields and hala trees to the cliff shoreline at Pailoa Bay.
+Along with spectacular views of the coast and Haleakala’s slopes, you may see gravesites, low stone walls and a temple inland.
 Stop at the boulder beach and return the same way, or continue along to Hana Bay.
 Plan ahead to camp here.

-5. Hana: This coastal town is where you’ll want eat, drink or stay overnight.
+5. Hana: You can eat or stay overnight in this coastal town.
 Visit the Hana Cultural Center & Museum to learn about the history of Hana and East Maui.
-For more action, head for the shallow waters of black-sand Hana Bay for great snorkeling, especially for beginners.
+For more action, head for the shallow waters of black-sand Hana Bay for snorkeling, especially for beginners.

 7. Wailua Falls: Named Maui’s “most photographed waterfall,” it plunges 80 feet down a cliff into a green pool.
-You’ll also see fantastic views of Ke’anae Valley, Ko’olau Gap and the rim of Haleakala’s crater.
 The falls are inland, along a bridge about 5 miles after Hamoa Beach.
-Park after the bridge.
+Park past the bridge.